praveer09/praveer09.github.io/_posts/2016-07-19-using-asynchrony-to-reduce-response-times.markdown

 ## Summary
-I hope that after reading this blog you will agree with me that asynchronous programming brings benefits when we want to acheive faster response times.
+I hope that after reading this blog you will agree with me that asynchronous programming brings benefits when we want to achieve faster response times.
 I also hope that after seeing the recipes you will agree that *CompletableFuture* has made it easy to write asynchronous code in Java.
 It provides a rich set of methods for defining flows.
 I assure you that this will definitely be a good addition to your technology tool kit.